NotePlan/plugins/README.md

 For all CLI commands, you can pass the `--help` for available flags

 #### npc plugin:dev
-The most common CLI, this can be used to build plugin, test plugins (wrapper for `npc plugin:test`)
+The most common CLI command, this can be used to build plugin, test plugins (wrapper for `npc plugin:test`)

 ```shell
 npc plugin:dev <plugin> [options]